fernandopaivadev/fernandopaivadev/README.md

 **FernandoPaivaEC/fernandopaivaec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning more about AWS and cloud infrastructure
+- 🌱 I’m currently learning:
+  - AWS and cloud infrastructure
+  - Go Programming Language
 - 💬 Ask me about [Git, Node, JavaScript, TypeScript, Arduino]

 ### Languages and Tools